Steven Rattner

-Steven Lawrence Rattner (born July 5, 1952) is a New York investment asset manager who served as lead adviser to the Presidential Task Force on the Auto Industry in 2009.
-He is currently chairman and chief executive officer of Willett Advisors LLC, the private investment firm that manages billionaire former New York mayor Michael Bloomberg's personal and philanthropic assets.
-He continues to be involved in public policy matters as the economic analyst for MSNBC's Morning Joe, and as a contributing opinion writer for The New York Times op-ed page.
+Steven Lawrence Rattner (born July 5, 1952) is an American investor, media commentator, and former journalist.
+He is currently chairman and chief executive officer of Willett Advisors, the private investment firm that manages billionaire former New York mayor Michael Bloomberg's personal and philanthropic assets.
+He began his career as an economic reporter for The New York Times before moving to a career in investment banking at Lehman Brothers, Morgan Stanley, and Lazard Freres & Co., where he rose to deputy chairman and deputy chief executive officer.
+He then became a managing principal of the Quadrangle Group, a private equity investment firm that specialized in the media and communications industries.

-Before joining the Obama Administration, he was a managing principal of the Quadrangle Group, a private equity investment firm that specialized in the media and communications industries.
-Prior to co-founding Quadrangle, he was an investment banker at Lehman Brothers, Morgan Stanley, and Lazard Freres & Co., where he rose to deputy chairman and deputy chief executive officer.
-Rattner began his career as a journalist for The New York Times.
+In 2009, Rattner was named lead adviser to the Presidential Task Force on the Auto Industry.
+He has also been an economic analyst for MSNBC's Morning Joe, and as a contributing opinion writer for The New York Times op-ed page.

 Early life and education

-Rattner was born to a Jewish family in New York City, the son of Selma and George Rattner.
-His father was the president of a small paint company and is a playwright who has produced several Off-Broadway plays; his mother was an architecture preservationist and vice president of the Victorian Society of America.
-Rattner was raised in the suburb of Great Neck, where he attended local public schools.
-He received his A.B. with honors in economics from Brown University in 1974 and was awarded the Harvey Baker Fellowship.
+Rattner was born to a Jewish family in Great Neck, New York, the son of Selma and George Rattner.
+His father was the president of a small paint company and a playwright who produced several Off-Broadway plays; his mother was an architecture preservationist and vice president of the Victorian Society of America.
+He attended local public schools in Great Neck.
+Rattner received his A.B. with honors in economics from Brown University in 1974 and was awarded the Harvey Baker Fellowship.
 While at Brown, he served as editor-in-chief of The Brown Daily Herald in 1973.